Fabian-Gruenbichler/rust/src/doc/reference/src/types/closure.md

 * A closure which does not mutate or move out of any captured variables implements [`Fn`], indicating that it can be called by shared reference.

+> [!NOTE]
-> Note: `move` closures may still implement [`Fn`] or [`FnMut`], even though
-> they capture variables by move.
-This is because the traits implemented by a
-> closure type are determined by what the closure does with captured values,
-> not how it captures them.
+> `move` closures may still implement [`Fn`] or [`FnMut`], even though they capture variables by move.
+This is because the traits implemented by a closure type are determined by what the closure does with captured values, not how it captures them.

 r[type.closure.non-capturing]
 *Non-capturing closures* are closures that don't capture anything from their